Airbnb Quickbooks Templates

 Profit & Loss by Customer

-Having all Airbnb trust accounting activity separate from your company operations activity makes it’s easy to generate a profit & loss report on the fly to see how much you’re earning from each customer over any period.
-This report is found under QuickBooks “Reports” as “Profit and Loss by Customer”:
+Keeping all Airbnb trust accounting activity separate from your company’s operational activity makes it easy to generate a profit and loss report at any time and see how much you’re earning from each customer over any period.
+This report can be found in QuickBooks under “Reports” as “Profit and Loss by Customer”:

 Conclusion